Date of birth: 06/08/1996

 Super League Young Player of the Year: 2017

-A man for the big occasion and renowned for showing a quick turn of pace to cross the whitewash Gildart played in all of Wigan’s 34 games in 2019.
+A man for the big occasion and renowned for showing a quick turn of pace to cross the whitewash, Gildart played a key part in Wigan’s 2020 League Leaders’ Shield winning side.

 - Son of Ian who made 139 appearances for the Wigan Club from 1986 to 1993.

 - A product of the Wigan Academy after joining the Club aged 15.

 - Played and scored in the 2014 Academy Grand Final win over Warrington Wolves and represented England at Academy level in the same year.

 - Spent time on loan at Salford Red Devils and on dual registration with Workington Town in 2015, before a try-scoring debut for Wigan at Warrington in August.

 - Played in the 2015 Grand Final in just his seventh first team appearance .

 - Member and scorer in the 2016 Grand Final winning team at the age of 20 .

 - Played and scored in the 2017 World Club Challenge win over Cronulla Sharks.

 - Overcame a back injury to score 15 tries in 20 games and won the 2017 Super League Young Player of the Year Award.